nbkhope/angular-breakout-todo/tutorial/README.md

 If we successfully query the todo items from the backend, we will take those items and store in the `ctrl.todos` variable that belongs to the controller itself.
 Otherwise, we will just console log the error.
 We also use a `finally` to demonstrate its use (you will always get the message saying the todos were loaded, no matter what).

 When you want to create a todo, you just call ctrl.addTodo() and pass the new todo as an argument.
 In this case, we will actually be passing `ctrl.newTodo`, which was defined in the beginning of the controller definition, from the template as we attach an event to call addTodo() when the new todo item inside `<input>` is submitted.
-More on that later.
+For the `finally`, we clear up the newTodo variable to allow room for a new todo once the old one has been submitted.

 For the `ctrl.updateTodo()` function, you also pass the todo that will be updated.